anilabraham-IT/IntuneEDU/IntuneEDU/what-are-groups.md

 ---

-# Set up groups in Intune
+# Create groups in Intune

 The group feature in Intune lets you manage users, apps, and devices that have similar management needs.
 With groups, you can reduce the time you spend individually managing and troubleshooting devices.